My Tokyo Guide

-From Haneda Airport: 35 minutes by Limousine Bus, or 45 minutes by train
+From Haneda Airport: 35 minutes by limousine bus, or 45 minutes by train

-From Shinjuku Station: Take the Toei Oedo Line to Shiodome and transfer to the Yurikamome Line to Odaiba-Kaihinkoen Station.
-Travel time: around 45 minutes.
-Alternatively, take the JR Saikyo Line direct to Tokyo Teleport Station.
-Travel time: 22 minutes
+From Narita Airport: one hour 35 minutes by limousine bus, or one hour 55 minutes by train From Shinjuku Station: Take the Toei Oedo Line to Shiodome, and transfer to the Yurikamome Line to Odaiba-Kaihinkoen Station (around 45 minutes).
+Alternatively, take the JR Saikyo Line direct to Tokyo Teleport Station (22 minutes).

 The Rainbow Bridge arches over Tokyo Bay, linking Odaiba with the rest of Tokyo.
 At night, the multicolored lights of the bridge set against the glowing Tokyo skyline look like something from the movie Blade Runner.
 View the bridge over a cocktail from a trendy bar or take a mini-cruise and dine on the water.
 You can also walk the bridge, but expect it to take a good 30 minutes.
 For a less strenuous perspective of the bridge, hop on the Yurikamome sky train.

-Get a different point of view of Japan's capital by viewing its many sites from the water.
-Head to Odaiba Seaside Park Pier and board one of the slick, glass-paned water-buses that will ferry you over to Hinode Pier or down the river to retro-chic Asakusa.
+Get a different panorama of the capital's many sites from the water.
+Head to the pier at Odaiba Marine Park and board one of the slick, glass-paned water buses that will ferry you over to Hinode Pier or to retro-chic Asakusa.

 From the water, you can take in Odaiba's architecturally intrepid statements of creative modernity.
 The Fuji TV Building is particularly impressive.